theozsnowman/osCommerce-WDW-PV7.0-Pimp-Version-Responsiv/README.md

 - All new system settings and much more in the new /catalog/install/oscommerce.sql
 - New path for product images, categories and manufactures, same like osCommerce 3.0

-PHP7 & Mysql 5.7 Updates
+PHP7 & MySql 5.7 Updates
 ========================
-Methods with the same name as their class will not be constructors in a future version of PHP in module files and class files
+Methods with the same name as their class will not be constructors in a future version of PHP in module files and class files.
+MySql querys for MySql 5.7 sql_mode

 Admin Side
-- [x] Mysql Query
+- [x] MySql Query
 - [x] classes
 - [x] functions
 - [x] modules
 - [x] other

 Shop Side
-- [x] Mysql Query
+- [x] MySql Query
 - [x] classes
 - [x] functions
 - [x] modules/action_recorder